itsyumiki/da-vinci-jr-1.0-hacking/PROGRESS.md

 I have realized I burned the back light of my lcd screen when i was desoldering it.
 I will order a new lcd screen, one with blue back light (i dont like the green ones).

 Other than that, RRF builds successfully, can home all motors, can read the sd card.
 I still havent integrated it with the hotend, but it should be easy to do.

+### Update 10.09.2026 00:50 GMT+3:

+I concluded that the backlight is completely dead.
+Its a cob-ish led, and its impossible to fix it with the tools that I have.
+The screen itself is fine probably, but its almost unusable as it is.

+I will order a new lcd screen, and while waiting for it, i will try to use the screen as it is.